vlasovskikh/obraz/doc/plugins.md

 This applies to third-party plugin functions as well as to the processing functions in Obraz itself.

-There are also a couple of extension points that allow to define content and template filters.
+There are also a couple of extension points that allow to change define content and template filters, or change the template system.

 Extension Points